 Getting to the beach by dinghy

-It is forbidden to take the dinghy directly to the beach, but there are two permitted ways: by launching lane and by swimming.
+It is forbidden to arrive by dinghy directly on the beach, but there are two permitted ways: by launching lane and by swimming

 The launching lane is a corridor bordered by two rows of buoys.
 If you need, or simply want, to access the beach, enter only and exclusively along this stretch of sea.
-After unloading your luggage and getting people off the beach, you will have to take the dinghy back over the buoys at a minimum distance of 200 metres from the beach.
-If you also want to get to the beach, you can either swim there or ask the mooring operator if he can "come and get you".
+Once you have unloaded your luggage and taken people down to the beach, you will have to take the dinghy back past the buoys at a minimum distance of 200 metres from the beach.
+If you also want to get to the beach, you can either swim there or ask the mooring attendant if he can 'pick you up'.

 Some beaches are UNESCO World Heritage Sites or belong to a Marine Protected Area or nature reserve, so motorised navigation is not permitted.
-In this case you can only anchor at least 200 metres from the beach and swim to it.
+In this case, therefore, you can only anchor at least 200 metres from the beach and swim there.

 In some parts of the sea, there is a complete ban on swimming or sailing.
 So ask your charterer if there are any such bans in your itinerary.

 manoeuvres not to be done even if they are very scenic